 - Microsoft Excel Data Contribution Template

-Please send completed contribution templates as email attachments to email@example.com.
-There is no need to use the online forms listed below if you have used the template.
+Please send completed contribution templates as email attachments to firstname.lastname@example.org.